-15. INDEMNITY
+16. INDEMNITY

-The study will be managed by the Chief Investigator, Professor Angela Harden (substantive employee of the University of East London, UEL).
-UEL indemnity insurance (covered by the UEL Clinical Trials Policy) will therefore apply.
+The study will be managed by the Chief Investigator, Professor Angela Harden (substantive employee of City, University of London).
+City, University of London indemnity insurance will therefore apply.

-16. DISSEMINATION OF RESEARCH FINDINGS
+17. DISSEMINATION OF RESEARCH FINDINGS

 A publications policy for the study will be produced.
 The findings of this trial will be presented at national and international conferences (e.g. Royal Colleges of Midwives annual conference, the International Confederation of Midwives and relevant national and international public health conferences) and published in peer reviewed academic journals.
 Additionally, findings will be made available in accessible formats in newsletters for women, and in professional and practitioner journals.
 The findings will also be reported as briefing papers to healthcare commissioners and managers.
 We will use links with the Reproductive and Childbirth topic network to further disseminate throughout the NHS.